realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

         - It's a way to make the class act like a "namespace" to group together the "methods" and "variables" that are related to each other
         - This was not the original intent of the "class" and "object" paradigm, but was a way to fit the COP paradigm into the "procedural" paradigm.
+      - The use of the word "constructor" is a bit of a misnomer, as the memory space for the Object has been allocated and the `constructor` is called to set the initial values of the variables in the object ("initialize" the state.)

     - ### Classes and Objects as Static "Name Spaces" for Procedural-Style Code Implementations
       - In COP languages, the `class` is used as a "namespace" to group together various methods and variables that